IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 ``./asadmin create-jvm-options "-Ddataverse.files.<id>.connection-pool-size=4096"``

-By default, when redirecting an upload to the S3 storage, the Dataverse will place a ``temp`` tag on the file being uploaded for an easier cleanup when the file is not added to the dataset after upload (e.g., when the user cancels the operation).
+By default, when redirecting an upload to the S3 storage, the Dataverse will place a ``temp`` tag on the file being uploaded for an easier cleanup if the file is not added to the dataset after upload (e.g., if the user cancels the operation).
 If your S3 store does not support tagging and gives an error when redirecting uploads, you can disable that tag by using the ``dataverse.files.<id>.disable-tagging`` JVM option.
 For example:

 ``./asadmin create-jvm-options "-Ddataverse.files.<id>.disable-tagging=true"``

-Disabling the ``temp`` tag can result in leftover files that are not used by your Dataverse instance and should be removed to preserve the storage space.
-To clean up the leftover files, you can use the [Cleanup Storage of a Dataset](https://guides.dataverse.org/en/5.13/api/native-api.html#cleanup-storage-of-a-dataset) API endpoint.
+Disabling the ``temp`` tag makes it harder to identify abandoned files that are not used by your Dataverse instance (i.e. one cannot search for the temp tag in a delete script).
+These should still be removed to avoid wasting storage space.
+To clean up these files and any other leftover files, regardless of whether the temp tag is applied, you can use the [Cleanup Storage of a Dataset](https://guides.dataverse.org/en/5.13/api/native-api.html#cleanup-storage-of-a-dataset) API endpoint.

 In case you would like to configure Dataverse to use a custom S3 service instead of Amazon S3 services, please add the options for the custom URL and region as documented below.
 Please read above if your desired combination has